frostiq/movie-ticket-reservation/README.md

 You need to have Java and sbt installed on your machine (tested with `Java v1.8.0_131` and `sbt v0.13.8`)

+Also you need to have running MongoDB on `localhost:27017` (you can change the address in the config)

 ## How to run: